1983-1991: The 8-bit Era

 Other peripherals: Atari XG-1 Light Gun

-The Atari 7800 tried to propel Atari back into the industry, but was not properly supported.
-This was a time of flux for Atari, in which the company split into two divisions and pivoted their goals.
+The Atari 7800 tried to propel Atari back into the industry but was not properly supported.
+This was a time of flux for Atari, in which the company split into two divisions and pivoted its goals.
 All in all, the 7800 managed to make money for Atari, backwards compatibility and a cheaper price tag were attractive options.
 Even though it did turn a profit, the 7800 did not improve its reputation as an antiquated video game system.
 The king of the previous generation, Atari would finish a distant third for this generation.

 Second tier consoles: